APPLICATION OF TERMS

 3.4 The Buyer is obliged to take receipt of the purchased goods at the time they are made available.
 If the Buyer refuses to take delivery or fails to provide the information required or appropriate facilities to enable the Company to effect delivery:

-3.5 If the Company delivers in installments to the Buyer, then each installment is a separate Contract.
-Each separate installment shall be invoiced and paid for in accordance with the provisions of the Contract.
-No cancellation or termination of any one Contract relating to an installment shall entitle the Buyer to repudiate or cancel any other Contract or installment.
+3.5 If the Company delivers in instalments to the Buyer, then each instalment is a separate Contract.
+Each separate instalment shall be invoiced and paid for in accordance with the provisions of the Contract.
+No cancellation or termination of any one Contract relating to an instalment shall entitle the Buyer to repudiate or cancel any other Contract or instalment.
 If payment is not made to the Company in accordance with the terms of the Contract then the Company may withhold or cancel delivery of any other of the Buyer’s Orders which have not yet been delivered.

-- (b) Subject to 4 (c) the Purchase Price for the Goods is inclusive of the costs and charges of packaging, insurance and transport of the goods.
+(b) Subject to 4 (c) the Purchase Price for the Goods is inclusive of the costs and charges of packaging and insurance.

 4.2 Whilst every effort is made to minimise/absorb manufacturer price increases, occasionally external factors dictate we can’t avoid them.
 In all instances, where a manufacturer indicates a price increase this will be backed-up in writing outlining the increase factors.

-5.1 Unless otherwise stated, invoices must be paid within 30 calendar days of the date stated on them.
+5.1 Unless otherwise stated, invoices for orders placed on existing accounts with Stacked must be paid within 30 calendar days of the date stated on them.
 No payment shall be deemed to have been received until the Company has received cleared funds.
 If the Buyer fails to pay the Company any sum due pursuant to the Contract: